Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 In DevOps, where automation is key to every process, learning CI/CD tools is a must.
 Here’s a list of the DevOps community's top 5 most widely used CI/CD tools:

-• Jenkins: An open-source automation server.
+- Jenkins: An open-source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

-• GitLab: A central DevOps platform.
+- GitLab: A central DevOps platform.
 It helps you automate your code's builds, integration, and verification.

-• CircleCI: A CI/CD tool that supports rapid software development and publishing.
+- CircleCI: A CI/CD tool that supports rapid software development and publishing.
 It allows automation across the user’s pipeline, from code building and testing to deployment.

-• TeamCity: This is a CI/CD server offering from JetBrains, makers of heavily robust IDE such as PyCharm and PHPStorm.
+- TeamCity: This is a CI/CD server offering from JetBrains, makers of heavily robust IDE such as PyCharm and PHPStorm.

 5. Infrastructure-as-code (IaC)

 Infrastructure as code is an infrastructure management approach where your software infrastructure is defined or created using manifest files.
-Gone are the days when IT Administrators or DevOps engineers set up servers by manually installing packages or applications for the server to be provisioned.
+Gone are the days when IT administrators or DevOps engineers set up servers by manually installing packages or applications for the servers to be provisioned.
 With IaC, we define each attribute or property of how we want the server to be in a small text file, and then an IaC tool automatically spins up a server based on the values declared.

 Here are the top 5 most popular IAC tools:

-• Chef - is an IAC automation tool written and built on the Ruby language
+- Chef - is an IAC automation tool written and built on the Ruby language

-• AWS CloudFormation - This is an AWS IAC service offering.
+- AWS CloudFormation - This is an AWS IAC service offering.

-For this category, you don’t have to gain expertise in all of these, but it will be helpful if you at least are able to cover the basics for each one.
+For this category, you don’t have to gain expertise in all of these, but it will be helpful if you at least cover the basics for each one.
 This way, it will be easier for you to adapt to any tools that you come across, as this may become different depending on what’s currently being used by your company.
-The great thing about these tools is that they’re easy to learn since they all follow the core concept of IAC.
-If you wish to learn the basics, you can refer to these great courses from KodeKloud:
+The great thing about these tools is that they’re easy to learn since they all follow the core concept of IaC.

 If you wish to gain a deeper knowledge of these tools or are interested in getting certified, Terraform and Ansible have certifications available.
 Go the extra mile and further validate your skills.
 These courses from KodeKloud can help you prepare for the certification: